VovkaZy/weather_report/README.md

 2).
 After this, change the directory to that, wich contain app files.
   `cd dirpath/weather_report/`

 3).
-Use bundler to install dependencies:
-  `bundle install`

-4).
 Run it from terminal (command line):
   `ruby weather.rb`

-P.S.: If you want to change city, just open app file weather.rb, change a link to your city using website from head and save it.
+P.S.: If you want to change city, just open app file `weather.rb`, change a `uri` link to your city using website from head and save it.